Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Preliminaries: Linear Representation, Blow-ups, and Conflict Graphs

-\subparagraph{Conflict graphs.} We introduce pieces of notation that lets us describe that, in a pair of triangulations $T$ and $T'$, certain edges of a blow up $\beta T$ need to be removed in a flip sequence before new edges of a blow-up~$\beta T'$ can be introduced.
+\subparagraph{Conflict graphs.} We introduce notation to capture when edges of a blow-up triangulation~$\beta T$ need to be removed in a flip sequence before new edges of a blow-up triangulation $\beta T'$ can be added via flips.